 - Modern private clouds are platforms with APIs.
 Most modern private clouds support an open and extensible API.
 This allows its capabilities to be extended, allows personalization by customer, and allows it to be easily integrated with other systems.
 Many of them are also DevOps enabled – allowing customers to build, deliver and run software at the speed of their business.

 - Modern private clouds allow non-disruptive upgrade.
 First generation private clouds required many months of effort to stand up and, by then, its capabilities were often outdated.
 Continually keeping the private cloud current, given that its various component pieces were being enhanced at different rates, was a serious issue.
-The best modern private clouds, such as Lenovo ThinkAgile CP, can use non-disruptive push upgrades to enhance functionality, apply the latest security patches, or improve system performance, with no customer effort needed.
+The best modern private clouds can use non-disruptive push upgrades to enhance functionality, apply the latest security patches, or improve system performance, with no customer effort needed.
 Furthermore, in some cases, the modern cloud software stack is just one integrated piece of software, and the problem of individual component pieces of the software being updated at different rates is not an issue.

 To summarize, modern private clouds have evolved rapidly in recent years.
 The best modern private clouds are extremely easy to use, very cost effective, often come in appliance form, reduce or eliminate the need for the customer to manage infrastructure, and support capabilities such as PaaS and serverless that were first associated with public clouds.